 Doubleview Reports Proprietary Metallurgical Testwork Demonstrates Recovery of Scandium into a Secondary Phosphate Product, with a Total Scandium Recovery Greater than 90% from the Hat Deposit

-Vancouver, September 26, 2023 - Doubleview Gold Corp.
+Vancouver, BC, Sept 26, 2023 - (ACN Newswire) - Doubleview Gold Corp.
 (TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview") is pleased to announce that proprietary metallurgical testwork on mineralized core samples from the Hat Polymetallic deposit, located in Northwest British Columbia, successfully demonstrated the recovery of scandium to secondary scandium and aluminum phosphate precipitates, and that the total scandium recovery was greater than 90%.
 The Metallurgical testwork is now advancing to the next level of producing a final scandium product.

 "Doubleview, under the guidance of Mr. Andrew Carter, his metallurgical team at Tetra Tech and their innovative approach, has achieved a significant milestone that positions the Company uniquely on the global stage for Cobalt and Scandium.
 Doubleview believes it has developed the HAT Deposit into an important copper, cobalt, and scandium deposit.
 This achievement places the Company at the forefront of the critical metals industry on a global scale," Farshad Shirvani, President and CEO of Doubleview, stated.